Kash Patel slammed for his girlfriend receiving FBI protection

 Kash Patel has been slammed by critics after a report claimed that his country music star girlfriend has been assigned an FBI SWAT team for protection.

-The elite agents assigned to protect Alexis Watkins, Patel’s girlfriend, normally work in a field office in Nashville and are trained to respond to major incidents, including mass shootings and terror attacks, sources told MS Now.
+The elite agents assigned to protect Alexis Wilkins, Patel’s girlfriend, normally work in a field office in Nashville and are trained to respond to major incidents, including mass shootings and terror attacks, sources told MS NOW.

 “I would also add that this comes at a time when security details were stripped from people who are under threat from [Iran],” in a reference to Donald Trump’s decision to pull former National Security Advisor John Bolton’s security detail after an agent for Iran’s Islamic Revolution Guard Corps allegedly organized an assassination attempt against him.